Stephen M Sinaiko

 In addition, Steve maintains an active pro bono practice, handling criminal appeals in the New York state courts on behalf of indigent defendants.
 His recent notable work in that area included a representation in which he successfully argued, before the New York Court of Appeals, for the unanimous reversal of a defendant’s conviction of a controlled substance offense and for clarification of the circumstances under which New York’s disorderly conduct statute can be the basis for warrantless arrests.

-Steve previously was a litigation partner at Kramer Levin Naftalis & Frankel LLP, where he was an inaugural recipient in 2015 of the Marvin Frankel Award for Outstanding Pro Bono Contributions.
-He also served as a Law Clerk to the Honorable Henry A. Politz of the United States Court of Appeals for the Fifth Circuit.
-Steve graduated magna cum laude from the New York University School of Law, where he was elected to the Order of the Coif and was an editor of the New York University Law Review, and earned an A.B. with distinction in all subjects from Cornell University.
-He is proficient in French and Italian.
+Steve previously was a litigation partner at Kramer Levin Naftalis & Frankel, where he was an inaugural recipient in 2015 of the Marvin Frankel Award for Outstanding Pro Bono Contributions.
+He also served as a Law Clerk to the Honorable Henry A. Politz of the U.S. Court of Appeals for the Fifth Circuit.

 Stephen M. Sinaiko is a partner in the firm’s Litigation & Arbitration and White Collar Defense groups.
 He represents public and private companies, including…